International Travel Grants for Graduate Students

 - Attending a month-long workshop or series of workshops overseas related to an area of study at KU

-- Activity must take place in Latin America or Africa.
+- Activity must take place in Latin America.

 Ineligible enhancement projects include: